 Each course stands alone as a unit of study and is not dependent upon prerequisite training.
 A student may enter the program at the beginning of any course and continue through the sequence until completion of all courses.
 Career and Life Development (AH101) is required for students and is taken online.

-525
+Total Classroom Hrs: 525

-525
+Total Program Hours: 525

-40
+Total Weeks: 40

-31
+Total Semester Hours of Credit: 31

-Lecture/Lab
+Clock Hours: Lecture/Lab

-Diploma
+Credential Earned: Diploma

-24 credits/32 weeks (Term Type B)
+Academic Year: 24 credits/32 weeks (Term Type B)